Online Health Science Degrees with Financial Aid

 - Amount: Varies

 - The MGMA sponsors several scholarships for undergraduate and graduate students in degree programs relevant to medical practice management (business, healthcare, and public administration, and related fields).
-MGMA membership is required and there are additional requirements by specific scholarship.
+MGMA membership is required, and there are additional requirements for specific scholarships.

 NIH Undergraduate Scholarship Program (UGSP)